-Applicant shall be given the meaning defined in the Disputes Tribunals Act 1988 and subsequent amendments.
+Applicant shall be given the meaning defined in the Disputes Tribunal Act 1988 and subsequent amendments.

 Arbitration and Arbitrator; Mediation and Mediator shall be given the meanings as defined by the Arbitrators’ and Mediators’ Institute of New Zealand Inc.

 Industry practice includes policies, procedures and standards that competent practitioners in the industry recognise as current industry best practice.